-Two main characteristics of the differences between the retrograde and the upstream cluster are that before onset i) the linear quasi-barotropic dynamics is dominated by intrinsic propagation in the retrograde cluster and by advection by the background flow in the upstream cluster and ii) baroclinic coupling contributes negatively in the retrograde cluster and positively in the upstream cluster (Figure 9).
-These characteristics can be explained by the spatial patterns of the associated tendencies, which exhibit a phase shift of approx. 180° (Figure 10, exemplified for EuBL).
-The phase shift in the tendencies is tied to the differences in the relative location of PV anomalies between the clusters (Figure 8).
-It is interesting to note that despite this phase

-- 475 shift the (net) linear quasi-barotropic dynamics contribute positively in all clusters for all regimes (cf. Figure 9).
-For the baroclinic coupling (Figure 10 b,d), which is less directly tied to the (upper-level) PV anomalies, positive and negative contributions to the tendency pattern may have distinctly different amplitude for individual regimes in individual clusters (not shown), but the phase shift between the retrograde and upstream cluster is a robust signal for all regimes.
-The nonlinear dynamics in the retrograde cluster are similar in all regimes in the sense that spatially coherent local maxima and minima occur within the - 480 cyclonic and anticyclonic regime anomalies, respectively (Figure 11a,b, exemplified for EuBL and GL, respectively).
-These extrema signify the nonlinear contribution to the retrogression of the associated PV anomalies during onset.
-For EuBL (and
+Two main characteristics of the differences between the retrograde and the upstream cluster are that before onset (i) the linear quasi-barotropic dynamics are dominated by intrinsic propagation in the retrograde cluster and by advection by the background flow in the upstream cluster and (ii) baroclinic coupling contributes negatively in the retrograde cluster and positively in the upstream cluster (Fig. 9).
+These characteristics can be explained by the spatial patterns of the associated tendencies, which exhibit a phase shift of approx. 180° (Fig. 10, exemplified for EuBL).
+The phase shift in the tendencies is tied to the differences in the relative location of PV anomalies between the clusters (Fig. 8).
+It is interesting to note that despite this phase shift the (net) linear quasi-barotropic dynamics contribute positively in all clusters for all regimes (cf. Fig. 9).
+For the baroclinic coupling (Fig. 10b and d), which is less directly tied to the (upperlevel) PV anomalies, positive and negative contributions to the tendency pattern may have distinctly different amplitudes for individual regimes in individual clusters (not shown), but the phase shift between the retrograde and upstream cluster is a robust signal for all regimes.